Our founder, Julius Boehm (1897-1981), was born in Vienna, Austria. His father was Austrian and his mother Swiss.

 The chalet was adopted by the School of Architecture at the University of Washington as an authentic Alpine chalet.

-In recognition of Julius’ public service and donations, the City of Issaquah proclaimed August 15, 1978 as Julius Boehm day.
-Soon after, the King County parks system named the Issaquah District swimming pool as the Julius Boehm Pool.
+In recognition of Julius’ public service and donations, the City of Issaquah proclaimed September 30, 1978 as Julius Boehm day.
+Shortly after in 1981, the King County parks system renamed the Issaquah District swimming pool the Julius Boehm Pool.

 Throughout the years, Julius was very active in many sports including water polo, skiing, swimming, and hiking.
 He spent many years teaching local youth how to ski and swim.
 He also established his own ski school.
 Conquering Mt.
 Rainier was something Julius did three times during his life.
 At the youthful age of 80, Julius embarked on his last summit and amazingly climbed the 14,410 feet to the peak of Mt.
 Rainier.